KaranSinghDev/Distributed-Operations-Hub/README.md

 ***Ideology***: After researching foundational distributed systems like Amazon's DynamoDB and Redis Cluster, I wanted to move beyond theory and implement the core principles of resilience and scale myself.
 This project is one of the attempts, a **fault-tolerant key-value store built from scratch** to explore how systems can guarantee data safety in the face of network and server failures.

-The system operates as a cluster of nodes that partition data using consistent hashing, replicate every write for high availability, and communicate using high-performance gRPC.
-Its resilience is validated by an automated chaos test that proves it can withstand sudden node outages with zero data loss.
+The system operates as a peer-to-peer cluster that partitions data using **consistent hashing** and replicates every write for **high availability**.
+Originally built for Docker Compose, the system has been re-architected for a cloud-native environment, now running on **Kubernetes** with built-in self-healing and a full **observability stack** for performance monitoring.

 ## Key Features